shawngmc/game-extraction-toolbox/ROADMAP.md

 Dariusburst Chronicle Saviours                      | Does not appear ROM-based | based on Darius Another Chronicle EX Arcade?
 Dungeons & Dragons: Chronicles of Mystara           | Audio Reworked           | Maincpu and Gfx ROMs are there, but audio is completely reworked
 Mortal Kombat Kollection                            | Audio Reworked           | Audio ROMs were replaced with a different audio solution.
+DoDonPachi Resurrection                             | Does not appear ROM-based | Appears to be X360 Port re-ported?
+Mushihimesama                                       | Does not appear ROM-based | Appears to be X360 Port re-ported?
+Deathsmiles                                         | Does not appear ROM-based | Appears to be X360 Port re-ported?

 ## Will Not Cover